adamlek/distributional-semantics/README.md

 DataReader:

-	Reads data from .txt files and organizes them into sentences.
+    Reads data from .txt files and organizes them into sentence, creates a vocabulary and summarises word counts in each document.

-        PARAMS:
-            Numerize: NULL ATM (default: False)

     INPUT:
         preprocess_data: List of .txt files
             sentencizer: Line of text
+            propernamer: list of strings
             word_formatter: string

     OUTPUT:
-            List of sentences, list of words in vocabulary, dictionary of documents with wordcount in them
+        preprocess_data: List of sentences, list of words in vocabulary, dictionary of documents with wordcount in them
+            sentencizer: list of sentences
+            propernamer: sentence
+            word_formatter: word

 RandomVectorizer: